 - Had you seen the first movie before you read the book?

-Examples of open past perfect continuous questions
+Examples with the past perfect continuous tense.

 If you understand past perfect and continuous tenses this tense is easy to get the hang of.
 The use of the past perfect continuous is similar to the past perfect tense, the only difference being that the past perfect continuous indicates that the action continued for a period of time.
 We use “had” as the auxiliary verb and the main verb is “been + ING”.
 Although this tense is rarely seen, it is still important to know how to ask this type of open question in English, so here are some examples: